 Detecting and Dealing With Elder Financial Abuse

-Financial abuse of an elder can happen when another person or entity uses undue influence to control a senior’s finances.
-The senior is usually suffering from a form of diminished capacity that prevents them from managing their finances independently.
+Financial abuse of an older person can happen when another person or entity uses undue influence to control a senior’s financial resources.

-Undue influence must be proven to show financial abuse.
-Seniors can prove that they were exploited by the caretaker of their finances if they provide evidence that the caretaker disposed of their money or property without their consent or that they were the victim of the caretaker’s manipulation due to their age, frailty, illness, or special relationship.
+To show that financial abuse has occurred, you must prove undue influence.
+Seniors can prove that they were exploited by the caretaker of their finances if they are able to provide evidence that the caretaker disposed of their money or property without their consent or that their caretaker exploited them because of their age, frailty, illness, or special relationship.

 Elder financial abuse may take the form of credit card fraud, tech support fraud, romance scams, personal data breaches, and identity theft, among various other types of scams and financial crimes.

-For example, during the pandemic, many seniors found themselves having to shop online for the first time.
-In 2020 alone, victims over the age of 60 filed more than 14,000 complaints for purchases they made online, often from bogus sources advertised on social media, that were never delivered.
+For example, during the COVID-19 pandemic, many seniors found themselves having to shop online for the first time.
+In 2020 alone, victims over the age of 60 filed more than 14,000 complaints for purchases they made online, often from bogus sources advertised on social media that were never delivered.

 How Common Is Elder Financial Abuse?

 The population of American adults over the age of 65 is increasing every year.
-In 2019, there were 54.1 million adults over the age of 65, which represents 16 percent of the total US population.
-By the year 2040, the number of seniors in the US is expected to increase to 80.9 million.
+In 2019, there were 54.1 million adults over the age of 65, which represents 16 percent of the total population of the United States.
+By the year 2040, the number of seniors in the U.S. is on track to increase to 80.9 million.
 Given the massive growth expected for this population, fighting elder financial abuse is especially important.

-The Department of Justice reports that more than 10 percent of US senior adults will experience some form of elder abuse.
-In 2021, according to the FBI, more than 92,000 individuals over the age of 60 reported losses of $1.7 billion.
+The Department of Justice reports that more than 10 percent of U.S. senior adults will experience some form of elder abuse.
+This may take the form of financial abuse, emotional abuse, neglect, or physical abuse, including domestic abuse.
+According to the FBI, more than 92,000 individuals over the age of 60 who experienced financial abuse reported losses of $1.7 billion in 2021 alone.

 Signs of Financial Abuse

-It is important to remain vigilant in watching out for the signs of elder financial abuse.
-Some signs to look out for if you suspect that someone is taking advantage of your aging loved one include:
+Remaining vigilant and watching out for the signs of elder financial abuse can prove crucial.
+Some signs to look out for if you suspect that someone is taking advantage of your aging loved one include the following:

-• Fraudulent authorizations for credit cards, loans, or bank applications
+• Fraudulent approvals for new credit cards, loans, or bank applications

 • Unusual credit card charges and changes in spending habits